 Thangam Cancer Center has a dedicated Thoracic Oncology Unit with all specialists and investigations necessary for the treatment of lung cancer.

-Surgery: A surgical procedure- called lobectomy may be required to remove the cancerous tissue from lungs may be required.
-This may involve removing a part or segment of lung or the entire lung, depending on severity.
-In addition to removal of the involved lung tissue, lymph nodes also are systematically harvested to gain addition survival advantages.
+Surgery: A surgical procedure called lobectomy may be required to remove the cancerous tissue from the lungs, which involves removing a part or segment of the lung or the entire lung, depending on severity.
+In addition to the removal of the damaged lung tissue, lymph nodes are harvested systematically to gain additional survival advantages.

-Chemotherapy is a treatment given through the veins, to kill cancer tissue that may have escaped into the bloodstream and spread to other parts of the body.
-It is given in the following three settings:
+Chemotherapy is a treatment given through the veins to eliminate cancer cells that may have escaped into the bloodstream and spread to other parts of the body, which is given during the following three treatment stages:

-- Palliative chemotherapy: This is given in patients who are in Stage IV (very advanced cancer) to relieve them of symptoms and improve
+- Palliative chemotherapy: Patients undergo chemo during the advanced phase ie. Stage IV to relieve them of symptoms and improve their condition.

-Radiation therapy is used in select groups of patients either in “adjuvant”, “neoadjuvant” or “definitive” settings.
-In addition, in patients where the disease has spread to the bone, it helps in alleviating pain.
+Radiation therapy: Select patient groups undergo radiation therapy during adjuvant, neoadjuvant or definitive phases.
+In addition, in the case of patients where the disease has spread to the bone, it helps alleviate pain.

-Targeted therapy This treatment has revolutionized the treatment of advanced lung cancer, where drugs specifically “target’ cancer cells and relatively spare other cells.
-This has changed the landscape of treatment of lung cancer
+Targeted therapy: This therapy has revolutionized the treatment of advanced lung cancer, where drugs specifically “target’ cancer cells and relatively spare other cells, this has changed the perspective of lung cancer treatments.

-Immunotherapy: Recent improvements in drug development has led to the introduction of “immune boosting” drugs, which in effect stimulate the body’s immune mechanism to fight against and kill cancer cells.
-It is an exciting concept that may change the landscape of lung cancer management.
+Immunotherapy: Improvements in drugs have helped with the invention of immune-boosting drugs, which stimulate the body’s immune mechanisms to fight and kill cancer cells.
+It is an exciting concept that changes the perspective of lung cancer management.